almende/asimov/examples/simple/README.md

 The process references to the types of resources required given that the constraints from the context are and will be met.

+If we specify as input the xml below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <p1:SimulationFile xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"